Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Application to magnetic resonance fingerprinting (MRF) reconstruction

-To build signals that capture additional microvascular network's blood volume (CBV) and mean vessel radius (R) information, we follow a construction proposed by \cite{coudert2024}.
+To build signals that capture additional microvascular network's blood volume (CBV) and mean vessel radius (R) information, we follow the construction of \cite{coudert2024}.
 Microvascular network segmentations are used to pre-compute 2500 different intra-voxel frequency distributions centred at $\delta \! f$ values.
-A CBV and R value characterizes each distribution.
+A CBV and R value characterize each distribution.
 Using these pre-computed distributions, new signals are obtained by summing signals from the base dictionary weighted according to each frequency distribution.
-It results an expanded 6-dimensional dictionary ${\cal D}_{f}$ of almost $N=400,000,000$ signals of dimension $M=260$, encoding for ($T_1$, $T_2$, $B_1$, $\delta \! f$, $CBV$, $R$).
-Figure~\ref{fig:convol} gives an illustration on how this operation changes a given signal in the base dictionary into 2 new signals depending on values of $CBV$ and $R$.
+The result is an expanded 6-dimensional dictionary ${\cal D}_{f}$ of almost $N=400,000,000$ signals of dimension $M=260$, encoding for ($T_1$, $T_2$, $B_1$, $\delta \! f$, $CBV$, $R$).
+Figure~\ref{fig:convol} illustrates how this operation changes a signal in the base dictionary into 2 new signals depending on $CBV$ and $R$ values.